zslabs/zslabs/src/articles/sass-smartypants.md

 ### Don't create unnecessary complexity

 Now my example for this is a double-edged sword; as it does require an additional setup step; but once setup, you're done.
-[Compass](http://compass-style.org/) is a very popular mixin library for SASS that takes away the headache of browser prefixes for older browsers that don't support their native counterparts.
+[Compass](http://compass-style.org/) is a very popular mixin library for Sass that takes away the headache of browser prefixes for older browsers that don't support their native counterparts.
 For example, border-radius can be handled by doing the following:

 ```scss
 .button {